jackkenlay/aem-runner-bash/README.md

 ## Installation
 * Pull this repo.
-* Reference it in ./.bash_profile:
+* Reference it in ./.bash_profile by appending the following line to it:
 ```
 declare load_files=(~/personal/aem-runner-bash/aem-project-loader.bash)
 ```